Back to Insights

 2016: Immersions, Excursions, and AC Conversions

 April: I continue my credit card merry-go-round at full tilt, adding the Amex Business Gold Card, the Amex Platinum, and two more MBNA Alaska cards at three-month intervals.
 Shortly after my third Alaska arrives, MBNA changes their policy to forbid people from holding multiple Alaska cards at once, leaving my plans for a two-person First Class getaway in tatters.
-I also learn about product switching, thus allowing me to downgrade my TD Visa Infinite to a no-fee card, ready to be upgraded once again at a future date.

 Amex Platinum Card.png

 May: In planning my travels for the upcoming year, I resist the temptation to splash my newly-earned points on economy class flights, having learned that the true value lies in premium redemptions.
-Instead, I book a fuel-dump fare to London and Lisbon for myself and Jessica in late summer, which comes to about US$200 all-in.
+Instead, I book a cheap fare to London and Lisbon for myself and Jessica in late summer, which comes to about US$200 all-in.

 June: I dip my toes into the US credit cards market, applying for my ITIN successfully and nabbing the US-issued Amex Premier Rewards Gold Card via Global Transfer.